 If you’re unsure about whether or not Ryver is the right collaboration solution for your team, there’s a 14-day free trial to see for yourself, but only for the Starter and Unlimited packages.

-Trello is another popular collaboration and project management platform that can be installed on both desktop and mobile.
-Teams and tasks can be organised in the form of boards or lists, and within them, these tasks can be assigned to different people.
+Trello (opens in new tab) is another popular collaboration and project management platform that can be installed on both desktop and mobile.
+Teams and tasks can be organized in the form of boards or lists, and within them, these tasks can be assigned to different people.
 Employees can also give each other feedback by writing comments to cards.
 Trello can be integrated with third-party apps including Slack, Google Drive, GitHub, and Evernote.

 Its free version features unlimited personal boards, cards, and lists, but limits you to 10MB uploaded file size, 10 team boards, one power-up per board (like calendar, automation, custom fields, etc.), simple automation, 50 command runs per month, and two-factor authentication (2FA).